 There are two ways to fulfill the Honors Capstone requirement.
-The most popular way is by completing an Honors-approved Capstone in your major.
+The most popular way is by completing an Honors-approved Capstone in your major and adding HNRS-098, the Honors Capstone Supplement, onto the course.
 The second option is by taking HNRS-498, which is an independent study research project of your choice.
-Scroll down to learn which is the best option for you.

 All Capstones, regardless of how they are completed, must meet the guidelines listed below.
 Submit your Capstone to email@example.com by the last day of the final exam period.

 - Demonstrate sufficient knowledge of a field or discipline

 - Represent a semester of deep study and analysis, or equivalent

 - Result in an essay, document, performance, artwork, or some other artifact

 - Be taken for a letter grade (A-F) and passed with a grade of B or better

 - Can be done over the summer if needed, upon approval.